bit-oh-my-god/ns3-dtn-bit/readme.md

 * ns3 and ns3-dtn-bit module <a name="C"></a>
 The main methods for DtnApp are 1. checkbuffer - totransmit 2. receive bundle 3. sendhello - receive hello.
-We modify ns2-mobility-helper.cc, to support 3d-parse for us. you can find it at /box Also, you can find image in /box
+We modify ns2-mobility-helper.cc, to support 3d-parse for us. you can find it at /box
-![ns3-dtn-bit module image][image01]

 * jupyter and python-matplotlib <a name="B"></a>
 There is one tutorial that I think may help you [ref](https://www.youtube.com/watch?v=HW29067qVWk&t=1568s).